Soulace

 Before proceeding further, I wanted to know what people, who have dealt with death in the family or otherwise, had to say about their experiences in terms of dealing with different stakeholders and the idea of a death-care service.
 I circulated a survey in my circles and had received quite a response.

-Even though the answers varied based on the individual scenario, some common areas of thought were summarised as follows.
+Even though the answers varied based on the individual scenario, some common areas of thought were summarised as follows—

 Views and feedback on death-care service from the survey

 From this it was evident that the problem needed to be addressed in two segments — things that need immediate attention and those that span over a period of time after the death of an individual.
-I began to break down the activities based on temporal priorities so that I could address them at the granular level in my design.

 Things that need immediate attention post-death